ariidesu/Paradih/README.md

   <img src=".github/images/logo.jpg" alt="Logo" height="30">
 </h1>

-> [!WARNING]
-> This is a private repository.
-Do not share, distribute, or leak any code or information from this repository.

 ## Overview

 Paradih is an implementation of Paradigm: Reboot's server, aiming to replicate as much of the game functionalities as possible.